jupadin/MMM-Wallpaper/README.md

 This module uses the predefined MagicMirror functions without any further stuff (except a own class to determine the brightness of the photo) and serves as self-explainatory module to dynamically add and change a background image.

 ### To-Do's
-- Automatically resize image when window is resized.
+- Automatically resize image, when window is resized.

 ## Installation